What is it like to work as a Doctor in New Zealand

 Secondary healthcare services, including acute hospital treatment, are free to those who meet the eligibility criteria.
 New Zealand has a reciprocal agreement with the UK to provide free treatment.
 There is strong uptake of private health insurance (as in Australia), partially triggered by long waits for state hospital treatment.

 Thinking about relocating to New Zealand?
-Our experienced medical recruitment specialists are here to help.
+Our experienced GP team are here to help.
 We can advise on everything from visa queries to questions about the cost of living in New Zealand.
 Speak to us today to get started on your move down under or browse some of our excellent GP jobs New Zealand.